KotatsuApp/website/website/manuals/faq/explore/sources.md

 Check the removed [parsers list](https://github.com/KotatsuApp/kotatsu-parsers/issues/39) first.

 ## Why was a source removed?
-Extensions can be removed due to several reasons:
+Sources can be removed due to several reasons:

 * Frequent website changes.
 * Image scrambling.